learn-co-curriculum/phase-3-ruby-oo-basics-setter-and-getter-methods/README.md

 ## Instructions

-Get started with this lab by opening it with `learn open`.
+Get started with this lab by opening it with `learn open` and running `learn`.

 ## `Dog` and `lib/dog.rb`